THUwangcy/ReChorus/README.md

 # ReChorus
-This repository provides a general PyTorch framework for Top-K recommendation with implicit feedback, especially for research purpose.
-It decomposes the whole process into three modules:
+ReChorus is a general PyTorch framework for Top-K recommendation with implicit feedback, especially for research purpose.
+It aims to provide a fair benchmark to compare different state-of-the-art algorithms.
+We hope this can partly alleviate the problem that different papers adopt different experimental settings, so as to form a "Chorus" of recommendation algorithms.

+This framework is especially suitable for researchers to compare algorithms under the same experimental setting, and newcomers to get familar with classical methods.
+The characteristics of our framework can be summarized as follows:

+- **Easy**: the framework is accomplished in less than a thousand lines of code, which is easy to use with clean codes and adequate comments
+- **Efficient**: multi-thread batch preparation, special implementations for the evaluation, and around 90% GPU utilization during training for deep models
+- **Agile**: concentrate on your model design in a single file and implement new models quickly
+- **Flexible**: implement new readers or runners for different datasets and experimental settings, and each model can be assigned with specific helpers

+Generally, ReChorus decomposes the whole process into three modules:

 - [Reader](https://github.com/THUwangcy/ReChorus/tree/master/src/helpers/BaseReader.py): read dataset into DataFrame and append necessary information to each instance
 - [Runner](https://github.com/THUwangcy/ReChorus/tree/master/src/helpers/BaseRunner.py): control the training process and model evaluation
 - [Model](https://github.com/THUwangcy/ReChorus/tree/master/src/models/BaseModel.py): define how to generate ranking scores and prepare batches

-With this framework, we can easily compare different state-of-the-art models under the same experimental setting.
-The characteristics of our framework can be summarized as follows:

-- **Light**: the framework is accomplished in less than a thousand lines of code, and a new model can be defined with dozens of lines
-- **Efficient**: around 90% GPU utilization during training for deep models, and special implementations for the evaluation of Top-K recommendation
-- **Neat**: clean codes with adequate comments, as well as beautiful training logs
-- **Agile**: concentrate on your model design in a single model file and implement new models quickly
-- **Flexible**: implement new readers or runners for different datasets and experimental settings, and each model can be assigned with specific helpers

 ## Getting Started